Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 With this script, any keyword bids that fit this filter will start lowering by 5% – 20% every time.
 (You can see the Lower Bids Script here.)

 One last note on these two scripts before moving on.
-These scripts are meant for bulk keyword bid adjustments to help save you time.
-For specific campaigns or ads, however, it’s important you address singularities as such.
+These scripts are meant to help save you time when making bulk keyword bid adjustments.
+For specific campaigns or ads, however, it's important you address singularities as such.
 And if you have specific keywords that are bleeding money, make sure you address them in a more granular fashion.

 Now, here's a script that our PPC account managers really love.
 This script will send you recurring emails within an account update on quite a few different KPIs:

-This is a great way to get a quick glimpse of your account performance before diving into the nitty-gritty of analytics.
-It’s also a huge plus if you’re managing multiple clients and want to get an overview to prioritize which accounts to address first.
+This is a great way to quickly glimpse your account performance before diving into the nitty-gritty of analytics.
+It's also a huge plus if you're managing multiple clients and want to get an overview to prioritize which accounts to address first.

 You can set this for daily updates if you want.
 But it's important you give any alterations you may be running enough time to reach statistical significance before reporting and analyzing the results.